HSA compliant - CPD accredited Trusted by 50,000+ professionals

 Understanding the types of injuries that can result from improper Abrasive Wheels helps reinforce the importance of proper training.
 Abrasive Wheels Training significantly reduces the risk of these common workplace injuries:

 Abrasive wheel injuries are among the leading causes of hand, eye and respiratory harm in Irish workplaces, and a major source of life-changing injuries.
-These include fractures, head injuries, spinal injuries, internal injuries and crush injuries.
+A wheel that bursts at speed, or a cutting disc that kicks back, can cause deep lacerations, eye and face injuries, and fractures.
 Most serious abrasive wheel injuries happen during routine tasks - not complex ones - which is why SI 36/2016 applies to every person who mounts, dresses or uses a wheel.
-Proper planning, the right grinding equipment and a written rescue plan are the key prevention strategies covered in our course.
+Correct wheel selection, ring-testing, guarding and the right PPE are the key prevention strategies covered in our course.

 Acute abrasive wheel injuries

-Sudden, unsafe abrasive wheel use can cause immediate abrasive wheel injuries including cuts, lacerations and eye injuries.
-These injuries often result from using grinders without the correct guard or PPE, over-reaching on an angle grinder, or failing to maintain proper posture.
-Our Abrasive Wheels Training emphasises the biomechanics of safe abrasive wheel use to prevent these acute injuries.
+Sudden, unsafe abrasive wheel use can cause immediate injuries including cuts, lacerations and eye injuries.
+These often result from using grinders without the correct guard or PPE, fitting the wrong or a damaged wheel, or side-loading a cutting disc.
+Our Abrasive Wheels Training emphasises correct wheel selection, guarding and technique to prevent these acute injuries.

 Cumulative Trauma Disorders